Care of lacerations enables prompt healing, minimizes risk of infection, and optimizes cosmetic results.

 Sequential steps in evaluation include the following:

-Clinicians must find and treat serious injuries (see Approach to the Trauma Patient: Evaluation and Treatment) before focusing on skin lacerations, however dramatic.
+Clinicians must find and treat serious injuries (see Evaluation and Treatment) before focusing on skin lacerations, however dramatic.
 Actively bleeding wounds require hemostasis before evaluation.
 Hemostasis is best obtained by direct pressure and, when possible, elevation; clamping bleeding vessels with instruments is generally avoided because of the possibility of damaging adjacent nerves.
 Use of topical anesthetics containing epinephrine may also help reduce bleeding.
 Wound evaluation also requires good lighting.
 Magnification (eg, with magnifying glasses) can help, particularly for examiners with imperfect near-vision.
 Full wound evaluation may require probing or manipulation, and thus local anesthesia, but sensory examination should precede administration of a local anesthetic.

 The wound is evaluated for damage to underlying structures, including nerves, tendons, vessels, joints, and bones, as well as the presence of foreign bodies or body cavity penetration (eg, peritoneum, thorax).
 Failure to recognize these complications is one of the most significant errors in wound management.